Donora, Pennsylvania

-Donora is a borough in Washington County, Pennsylvania, United States, approximately 20 mi south of Pittsburgh on the Monongahela River.
+Donora is a borough in Washington County, Pennsylvania, United States, approximately 20 mi south of Pittsburgh along the Monongahela River.
+The population was 4,558 as of the 2020 census.

 Donora was incorporated in 1901.
-It got its name from a combination of William Donner and Nora Mellon, banker Andrew W. Mellon's wife.
+It takes its name from a portmanteau of tin plate and steel magnate William Donner and Nora Mellon (1878-1973), wife of banker Andrew W. Mellon.
 The borough's nickname is "The Home of Champions", mainly because of the large number of famous athletes who have called Donora their home, including Baseball Hall of Fame outfielders Stan Musial and Ken Griffey Jr.

-Agriculture, coal-mining, steel-making, wire-making, and other industries were conducted in Donora early in its history.

-In 1910, 8,174 people lived in Donora; in 1920, 14,131; and in 1940, 13,180.
-According to U.S. census figures, the population was 4,781 in 2010 and 4,558 in 2020.

-Donora is a Rust Belt location which has lost most of its industrial capacity.

-It is in the "Mon valley", 5 mi downriver from Charleroi and 25 mi upstream of Braddock.
+During the 1948 Donora smog, air pollution killed 20 people and caused respiratory problems for 6,000 of the 14,000 residents.
+Agriculture, coal-mining, steel-making, wire-making, and other industries were important to Donora early in its history; its Rust Belt location has lost most of its industrial capacity.
+It is in the "Mon Valley", 5 mi downriver from Charleroi and 25 mi upstream of Braddock.

+In 1911 Donora was the 3rd wealthiest borough in the United States.

 History

 In 1794, the Whiskey Insurrectionists held several meetings at Fells Church, approximately 1 mi east of Donora.

 A trolley line opened in Donora on December 15, 1901, linking First and McKean, and Fifteenth Street and Meldon.
 It was extended in 1911 to Black Diamond to connect to the Charleroi to Pittsburgh interurban trolley.
 The line was abandoned on May 5, 1953.

 The town was the scene of the infamous Donora Smog of 1948.
 Between October 26 and October 31, 1948, an air inversion trapped industrial effluent (air pollution) from the American Steel and Wire plant and Donora Zinc Works.
 During this spike in air pollution, 6,000 people suffered respiratory problems and extreme discomfort.
 "In three days, 20 people died...
 After the inversion lifted, another 50 died, including Lukasz Musial, the father of baseball great Stan Musial.
 Hundreds more finished the rest of their lives with damaged lungs and hearts."
 The incident made national headlines.
 Today, the town is home to the Donora Smog Museum which tells the impact of the Donora Smog on the air quality standards enacted by the federal government in subsequent years.

-Donora's neighborhood known as "Cement City" is listed on the National Register of Historic Places.
-The homes built in the neighborhood are completely made out of pre-formed and poured concrete.
-This structural building technique was championed by Thomas Edison, and was used by neighborhoods throughout the United States.
-The homes were built as employee housing for the Donora Wire and Steel Mill in the early 1900s.

-The Cement City Historic District and Webster Donora Bridge are also listed on the National Register of Historic Places.
+Donora is home "Cement City", 80 "poured in place" concrete homes built in the early 1900s as employee housing for the Donora Wire and Steel Mill using a modular method championed by Thomas Edison.
+The world's second largest such housing tract, the Cement City Historic District is listed on the National Register of Historic Places, along with the Webster Donora Bridge.

-The Borough of Donora and surrounding areas have also been utilized as the filming location for several films and television shows.
-Most recently, the American television drama series American Rust starring Jeff Daniels and Maura Tierney used several sites in Donora for filming.
+The Borough of Donora and surrounding areas have also been utilized as the filming location for several films and television shows, including most recently the American television drama series American Rust in 2021.